Punk in Drublic

 Punk in Drublic is the fifth studio album by the American punk rock band NOFX.
 It was released on July 19, 1994, through Epitaph Records.
 The title is a spoonerism of "Drunk in Public".

 Punk in Drublic is NOFX's most successful album to date, peaking at number 12 on Billboards Heatseekers chart.
 The album has received positive reviews and is now considered a classic punk album by fans and critics alike.
 Six years after its release, it became the band's only gold record for sales of over 500,000 copies in the United States.
 Worldwide, the record has sold over 1 million copies.

 Reception and legacy

-The AllMusic review by Stephen Thomas Erlewine awards the album 4.5 stars and states: "The quartet didn't change their approach at all — at their core, they remain a heavy, speed-addled, hook-conscious post-hardcore punk group — but their songwriting has improved, as has their attack."
+The AllMusic review by Stephen Thomas Erlewine stated: "The quartet didn't change their approach at all — at their core, they remain a heavy, speed-addled, hook-conscious post-hardcore punk group — but their songwriting has improved, as has their attack."